ashdavies/talks/2023/10/refactoring-and-test-fakes/refactoring-and-test-fakes.md

 ^ Test doubles are a common technique to replace dependencies.

-^ Offer isolation, simplicity, isolation, and control.
+^ Offer simplicity, isolation, and control.

 ---